Electric vehicle charging network

 We invested in level three direct current fast chargers, a step change technology that is built beyond the needs of today’s EV technology and positioned for the future of EV charging in Canada.
 This exciting initiative supports customers wanting to reduce their carbon footprint with choices for their energy needs and enables us to learn more about this emerging market as we continue to evaluate options and respond to evolving customer needs.

-Since 2006, Suncor has been making a significant impact in Canada’s emerging biofuels industry.
-Our ethanol plant provides the ethanol that we blend into our gasoline and we continue to research lower carbon intensity ethanol.
+Since 2006, Suncor has been making a significant impact in Canada’s emerging renewable liquid fuels industry.
+Our ethanol in St. Clair Ont. plant provides the ethanol that we blend into our gasoline and we continue to research lower-carbon intensity ethanol.

-We are advancing an active portfolio of projects with universities and companies aimed at developing pathways to produce advanced biofuels from waste, forestry and agricultural excess biomass and refinery gases.
-These biofuels have the potential to significantly reduce GHG emissions and facilities that Suncor develops and operates in the future based on these investments, will also contribute to our GHG goal:
+We are advancing an active portfolio of projects with universities and companies aimed at developing pathways to produce advanced renewable liquid fuels from waste, forestry and agricultural excess biomass, and refinery gases.
+These fuels have the potential to significantly reduce GHG emissions.
+Examples of our actions in this area include:

 - investing in companies advancing clean and renewable fuel production capacity

-LanzaTech’s carbon recycling platform uses novel gas fermentation technology to capture CO2 rich gases and convert the carbon to fuels and chemicals.
-For over ten years, Suncor has partnered with LanzaTech to support the development of their patented technology portfolio for potential deployment within our existing operations as well as next generation biofuel plants.
+LanzaTech’s carbon recycling platform uses novel gas fermentation technology to capture CO-rich gases and convert the carbon to fuels and chemicals.
+For over 10 years, Suncor has partnered with LanzaTech to support the development of their patented technology portfolio for potential deployment within our existing operations as well as next-generation biofuel plants.

-Working with Alberta-based forestry resources, Emissions Reductions Alberta and LanzaTech, we are advancing a pilot scale production of ethanol at a low carbon intensity.
-The pilot project converts woody biomass into renewable ethanol through the gasification of the biomass into syngas, and then the fermentation of the syngas into ethanol.
-By leading this initiative in a regional context, we have the opportunity to create a new value chain that would support the commercial development of advanced biofuels in Alberta.
+Working with Alberta-based forestry organizations, Emissions Reductions Alberta, Alberta Innovates, the Government of Canada and LanzaTech, we are advancing pilot production of ethanol.
+The pilot project converts woody biomass into renewable ethanol through the gasification of the biomass into syngas and the fermentation of the syngas into ethanol.
+By leading this initiative in a regional context, we could create a new value chain that would support the commercial development of advanced biofuels across Canada.